-Mindset fasting starts in the head
+Mindset fasting begins in the head

-A question of attitude
+A Question of Attitude

 Mind over matter

-Your why
+your why

-To become stronger through weakness
+Becoming stronger through weakness

 Temptations lurk everywhere